 The MonaLisa Touch® is a gentle, safe, in-office procedure, that requires no anesthesia or time off from work.
 This innovative technology utilizes a fractional CO2 laser that gently delivers heat to the vaginal walls via pinpoint dots of energy that stimulate the growth of collagen, blood vessels, and glycogen.
 The end result is a more lush and robust vaginal epithelium with increased elasticity and moisture.
 Thousands of women have successfully undergone this therapy, which revitalizes the vagina and restores it to a healthier state.

-If you wish to talk about better sex, getting your confidence back, or having your sensuality restored, set up a consultation today with Evelyn Felluca, MD FACOG at either the Reston or Ashburn office.
+If you wish to talk about better sex, getting your confidence back, or having your sensuality restored, set up a consultation today with Evelyn Felluca, MD FACOG at our Reston office.